nileshdevdas/smbasiccloud02/readme.md

         Elastic IP

-To Install a a basic WebServer on the Linux box sudo yum install httpd -y  # install a http server sudo chkconfig httpd on  # this will make the service automatic
+To Install a a basic WebServer on the Linux box
+# install a http server
+sudo yum install httpd -y

+# this will make our http  service start automatic after restart
+sudo chkconfig httpd on

+# starts your service
+sudo service httpd start

+# check the service is listening or not
+netstat -an | grep LISTEN | grep 80
+ps -ef | grep httpd